spersico/strapi-heroku-starter/README.md

   - 2 Collection types: Article, Category
   - 2 Created articles
   - 2 Created categories
-  - Permissions set to `true` for article and category
+  - Read permissions set to `true` for article and category

 ## Deploying to Heroku